 Justin Ford, a GHC graduate, shared that his roles in film production include working as a set lighting technician and a stuntman.
 “I chose stunt work because I love the feeling of it—it’s my favorite part of acting.
 I got into set lighting through an internship with GHC and the Georgia Film Academy, which turned into an actual job on set,” Ford explained.

-Peighton Williams, a graduate of Berry College, brings a diverse set of skills to the industry.
-“I’m an actor, office production assistant, sometimes a script supervisor and I also produce and write,” Williams said.
+Peighton Williamson, a graduate of Berry College, brings a diverse set of skills to the industry.
+“I’m an actor, office production assistant, sometimes a script supervisor and I also produce and write,” Williamson said.

 Her journey into film began with a passion for creative writing and theater acting, which eventually led her to film.
 “I took my first on-camera acting class when I was 16, and it was then I knew I wanted to pursue film acting and storytelling,” she said.
 Her experience on her first professional set for “Creed III” confirmed her passion for a career in film.

-Both Ford and Williams contributed to multiple films showcased at RIFF.
+Both Ford and Williamson contributed to multiple films showcased at RIFF.
 Ford worked on nearly all the GHC-related films screened at the festival, excluding The Goop and Beside Still Waters.
-Williams was featured as an actor in “The Changeable”, as an actor and co-writer for “Awkward Date” and as a script supervisor for “Test of Patience.”
+Williamson was featured as an actor in “The Changeable”, as an actor and co-writer for “Awkward Date” and as a script supervisor for “Test of Patience.”

 For these students, RIFF offered a platform to celebrate their achievements and future aspirations, demonstrating the strength of GHC’s film program and the promise of its emerging talent.
 Through hands-on experience and a collaborative festival environment, these students continue to shape their careers in a dynamic film industry.